jdawood04/jdawood04/README.md

 ### Welcome :)

 Welcome to my GitHub profile!
-I'm an student at Stonehill College.
-I want to become an Optometrist with my own private practice by fufilling a OD degree in optometry school.
+I'm currently an undergraduate student at Stonehill College.
+My longterm goals is to become an Optometrist with my own private practice by fufilling a OD degree in optometry school.
 Check out my [portfolio](https://github.com/jdawood04/portfolio) and public repositories for examples of my work.

 <!--
 **jdawood04/jdawood04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.